Habeeb556/Habeeb556/README.md

 ### Hi there 👋

+I'm Ahmed Habeeb a computer science student has a practical approach to problem-solving in a smooth way and a drive to see things through to completion.
+I am eager to learn, enjoy overcoming challenges.

+- 🌱 I’m currently learning Data Science

 <!--
 **Habeeb556/Habeeb556** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.